CMS Clash: Why Payload Might Just Be Better Than WordPress

 We’re going to be creating a new project with Payload, Next.js, Tailwind CSS, and Postgres for our database, ensure that you have a database available to connect to the CMS - I use a local dev database via docker-compose.
 We’re also going to be using Node Version v18.20.4.

-directory within your project.
-You will also need to addPOSTGRES_USER
+postgres-data directory within your project.

-to your environment variables within.env
+POSTGRES_DB to your environment variables within .env and then run

-to start up the database
+docker-compose up -d to start up the databaseservices:

 db: